iotbzh/DEPRECATED_afb-aaaa/Controler-afb/README.md

  - Actions can either be:
    + Invocation to an other binding API, either internal or external (eg: a policy service, Alsa UCM, ...)
    + C routines from a user provider plugin (eg: policy routine, proprietary code, ...)
-   + LUA script function.
-LUA provides access to every AGL appfw functionalities and can be extended from C user provided plugins.
+   + Lua script function.
+Lua provides access to every AGL appfw functionalities and can be extended from C user provided plugins.

 ## Installation
  - Controler is a native part of AGL Advance Audio Framework but may be used independently with any other service or application binder.
  - Dependencies: the only dependencies are audio-common for JSON-WRAP and Filescan-utils capabilities.
- - Controler relies on LUA-5.3, when not needed LUA might be removed at compilation time.
+ - Controler relies on Lua-5.3, when not needed Lua might be removed at compilation time.

 ## Config